-Thinking about visiting the wonderfully diverse country India for the first time?
-Do not know where to start your journey and plan your trip?
-You opened a book and searching on the internet for the perfect itinerary as a first-time visitor to India.
-I am pretty sure that most of them will suggest visiting the golden triangle – Delhi, Agra and Jaipur!
-If you want to see gigantic and historic forts as well as colorful people, Jaipur, the capital of Rajasthan is the place to visit!
-From this ultimate travel guide of Jaipur, you will know about the best places to visit in Jaipur.
+Thinking about visiting the wonderfully diverse country of India for the first time?
+Do you not know where to start your journey or plan your trip?
+You opened a book and searched on the internet for the perfect itinerary as a first-time visitor to India.
+I am pretty sure that most of them will suggest visiting the golden triangle—Delhi, Agra, and Jaipur!
+If you want to see gigantic and historic forts as well as colorful people, Jaipur, the capital of Rajasthan, is the place to visit!
+From this ultimate travel guide to Jaipur, you will know about the best places to visit in Jaipur.

 City Palace, Jaipur